 DNB imagery products are produced by NASA’s Direct Readout Laboratory (DRL), which provides direct broadcast of real-time satellite data to ground stations.
 DNB imagery products are intended for use in near real-time applications, such as monitoring, managing, and analyzing on-going natural hazards or events.
 As a result, these products do not have a VIIRS standard data product equivalent and are not intended for use in scientific research.

-Starting later this year, daily VIIRS nighttime lights products produced by the NASA Suomi-NPP Land Science Investigator-led Processing System (SIPS) that are corrected for clouds, lunar reflectance, and other instrument-related artifacts will become available through NASA’s Land, Atmosphere Near real-time Capability for EOS, or LANCE, system.
+Starting later this year, daily VIIRS nighttime lights products produced by the Suomi-NPP Land Science Investigator-led Processing System (Land SIPS) that are corrected for clouds, lunar reflectance, and other instrument-related artifacts will become available through NASA’s Land, Atmosphere Near real-time Capability for EOS (LANCE) system.
 Due to their more extensive processing (at least 24 hours), these nighttime lights products will provide a more balanced view of land and ocean, and highlight features that may be missed in the DNB near real-time products.

 VIIRS is one of five instruments aboard the Suomi-NPP satellite, which was launched in October 2011.
 VIIRS is a scanning radiometer that collects visible and infrared imagery and radiometric measurements of the land, atmosphere, cryosphere, and oceans.
 VIIRS data are used to measure cloud and aerosol properties, ocean color, sea and land surface temperature, ice motion and temperature, fires, and Earth’s albedo.